espressomd/espresso/doc/sphinx/run.rst

 add the following ex nihilo reactions to Espresso. (:math:`\emptyset`, read ex nihilo).
-Ex nihilo means that the reaction has no educts or products.
+Ex nihilo means that the reaction has no reactants or products.
-Therefore, if :math:`\emptyset` is a product, particles vanish and if :math:`\emptyset` is an educt, then particles are created ex nihilo:
+Therefore, if :math:`\emptyset` is a product, particles vanish and if :math:`\emptyset` is an reactant, then particles are created ex nihilo:

 .. math::